Reports & Insights

 Each block is color-coded by productivity category.
 Hover over any block to see the app name, duration, and time range.

 When to use it: The Timeline is the fastest way to spot context-switching clusters.
 If you see rapid color changes in a segment (lots of short blocks), that's a stretch where you were bouncing between apps.
 Long solid blocks mean deep focus.
+For the behavior behind those clusters, read The Real Cost of Context Switching.

 Tip: Compare your Morning and Afternoon timelines.
 Many people find their best focus happens in the morning, with more switching in the afternoon.
 If that's you, schedule your most important work accordingly.
+The guide to finding your most productive hours turns this into a repeatable weekly review.

 Trends Tab